What is Betel Nut?

 That night after a fabulous dinner of local river fish, lahpet (Tea Leaf Salad) and Khauk swe thoke (noodles with dried shrimp) at the communal table at our hotel I figured it was time.
 I open the bag, removed the paans and I put one far back in my mouth, between cheek and gum, and waited.

 At first nothing, then a bitter and somewhat peppery taste.
 After a few minutes, I could taste the rose, the lime, and the cardamom.
 It was actually pretty good.
 I moved the little packet around with my tongue and, I guess because the packet was slowly leaking I started tasting the saffron and cloves.
 After a few minutes I started to get bored so I bit down on the paan.

 There was a bit of a crunch as the nut broke, but nothing happened very fast.
 It started slowly, but after several minutes I was starting to detect the beginnings of a feeling like downing two double espressos and a shot of tequila.
 My lips went a little numb and I started salivating like a Saint Bernard eyeing a Prime Rib.
 Spitting in public is rude, so I excused myself and went to go find a discreet flowerbed where I could spit in privacy and watch the stars.

-Overall the effect was pretty pleasant, but not overwhelmingly so.
+Overall the of chewing Betel Nut was pretty pleasant, but not overwhelmingly so.
+For me, chewing betel nut felt like drinking two cups of strong coffee.
 I guess addiction would have to sneak up on you.
 Under the right circumstances, I might try it again, but I have to say I have had my curiosity about Betel sufficiently quenched.
 Like alcohol, tobacco or caffeine, it seems to be just another one of those habits that pulls some people in and leaves others alone.